London South West Maths Hub

 • Your students will report increased confidence in using maths

-• You will develop classroom practices aligned to the principles of teaching for mastery, as exemplified for the post-16 GCSE/FSQ sector
+• You will develop classroom practices aligned to the principles of teaching for mastery, as exemplified for the Post-16 GCSE/FSQ sector

 • You will, over time, become part of the Maths Hubs LLME Community